denseDomain_nonempty

 plain-language theorem explainer

 Claim.
-The set of finitely-supported multiplicative-index states is non-empty.
+The set of finitely-supported states in the multiplicative-index space is non-empty.

 background